Roconpaas

 1. What is a caching plugin and why do I need one?

-2. Do I need a caching plugin if my host has built-in caching?
+2. Do I need a caching plugin if my host already provides caching?

 3. What’s the best free caching plugin for WordPress?